AjjMC/ajjgui/README.md

 * Tools for creating advanced item-based GUIs in-game
 * Quick and easy to use
-* Fully customizable, without needing to access the datapack files
+* Fully customizable, without needing to access the datapack's files
 * Robust to different user behaviors, without interfering with inventory items
 * Works for both singleplayer and multiplayer
 * Complete documentation